City-Zouitel/JetNote/README.md

 A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.

 ### [Voyager](https://voyager.adriel.cafe/)
-A multiplatform navigation library built for, and seamlessly integrated with, Jetpack Compose.
+A multiplatform navigation and viewmodel library built for, and seamlessly integrated with, Jetpack Compose.

 ### [Room](https://developer.android.com/jetpack/androidx/releases/room)
 The Room persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.